Resident Training Program - Internal Medicine Residency

 - Are immersed in a clinical learning environment that promotes wellness and supports a healthy work-life balance.

 To meet these goals, residents gain clinical experience at three teaching hospitals and numerous ambulatory sites.
-Residency training is conducted at the University of Maryland Medical Center, at the modern and adjacent Veterans Affairs Medical Center, and at Mercy Medical Center -- a private community hospital within five minutes from University Center.
+Residency training is conducted at the University of Maryland Medical Center, at the modern and adjacent Veterans Affairs Medical Center and at Mercy Medical Center -- a community hospital within five minutes from University Center.
 Training in ambulatory care takes place at these sites as well as in clinics and private practices in Baltimore City and surrounding counties.
-Residents may also choose to do rotations at Area Health Education Centers (AHEC) in rural Western Maryland and on Maryland's Eastern Shore.

 The Clinical Learning Environment

 We are deeply committed to ensuring our residents learn in a supportive environment that emphasizes clinical medicine, individualized mentoring and resident wellness.
 Our efforts have resulted in a wonderful camaraderie among our residents.
-Some examples of recent changes include dedicated educational time, healthier food options at conference lunches, a resident lounge, an X+Y format for scheduling rotations, comprehensive wellness curriculum, professional development, annual educational retreats with a fall retreat for the interns and ongoing social events.
+Some examples of recent changes include dedicated educational time, a resident lounge, an X+Y format for scheduling rotations, comprehensive wellness curriculum, professional development, annual educational retreats with a fall retreat for the interns and ongoing social events.
 The GME leadership at UMMC has been phenomenally supportive of our residents, including funding for hospitalists, moonlighting shifts and ancillary support.

 Here are some highlights of our clinical curriculum and structure: